hsnlab/escape/pox/ext/doc/source/index.rst

         -s file, --service file
                               skip the SAS REST-API initiation and read the service request from the given file
-        -x, --clean           run the cleanup task standalone and kill remained programs, interfaces, veth parts and junk files -4, --cfor            start the REST-API for the Cf-Or interface
+        -t file, --topo file  read the topology from the given file explicitly -x, --clean           run the cleanup task standalone and kill remained programs, interfaces, veth parts and junk files -4, --cfor            start the REST-API for the Cf-Or interface